 Like all other options, however, online SAT prep courses do have disadvantages.
 For one, you need to have self-motivation to push yourself to put in enough study hours.
 In other words, you won’t have the encouragement of a teacher or tutor to help you focus and stay on track.

 Secondly, some students just learn better with an instructor in front of them who can immediately answer their questions and provide them with further explanation.
 While a quality teacher or tutor can keep you engaged with material you might not find too exciting, an online course can feel a bit distant and boring.

 How to Decide the Best SAT Study Method for You

-If you want to take a prep course but can’t afford one, check with your counselor or look online to see if there are any free SAT prep courses available to you in your area.
-I’ve taught free SAT classes through organizations that serve low-income students.
+If you want to take a prep course but don't have enough money, talk to your school counselor or look online to see whether there are any free SAT prep courses available in your area.
+In my own experience, I’ve taught several free SAT classes through organizations that specifically cater to low-income students.